miércoles, 29 de junio de 2011

 y derramé mi sangre en tu retrato.

-So sad about your absence I started
+So sad in your absence I began

-to dig my old charcoals,
+to search for my old charcoals,

-my dry watercolors I found
+my dry watercolors I found,

-your face was determined to draw
+was determined to draw your face—

-your pride, your smile and your look
+your pride, your smile, your gaze,

-Losing deep under the sea.
+vanishing deep beneath the sea.

-From my palette all colors
+From my palette all colors leapt

-I painted as if I were a thousand painters
+I painted as if I were a thousand painters,

-painting in the trembling of some candle.
+painting in the flicker of a trembling candle.

 The forgotten verses of a poet

-color to paint your lips red.
+a color to paint your lips red.

-Seeing you incomplete increased my sorrows
+Seeing you incomplete increased my sorrow,

-and I was silent for a while;
+and I remained in silence for a while;

-so crazy I cut my veins
+then, mad, I cut my veins

-and spilled my blood in your portrait.
+and spilled my blood upon your portrait.

 miércoles, 20 de abril de 2011